chrisabrams/generator-chaplin/README.md

 Features:

-- Provides a working Chaplin.js boilerplate application powered by Yeoman, Grunt, and Bower
+- Provides a working Chaplin.js boilerplate application powered by Yeoman, Grunt, Bower, and Browserify
 - Generate models, views, controllers, etc. on the fly
 - Coffeescript source maps out of the box
 - Livereload while developing